MyKell069/Full_Stack_Java_Extended_4_1/notes/ui/html-forms.md

 # Input Element in HTML Forms

 An HTML form collects information from **<input>** elements.
-You will specify an addition **type** attribute to indicate which field to display.
+You will specify an additional **type** attribute to indicate which field to display.
 Various fields can be created such as a text field, checkbox, password field, or radio button.

 ## Text Field